tsgates/arch-wiki-markdown/wiki/IRC_Channel.md

     contribute.
 The channel is a community effort to provide support, and depends on volunteers.
 10. Help yourself before you ask.
 Use wiki search, use forum search, read man pages and try Google.
-This method will get you an answer faster, and will teach you more.
+This method will often get you an answer faster, and will teach you more.
 11. When asking for help, always reply to people that ask you for more information, if you do not know the answer then say so.
 12. Set a good example.
 Each user's behavior affects all users in the